erebboah/bulk_atac_pipeline/README.md

 5) Merge peaks
 6) Make counts matrix with `Homer`

+Please see this readme for more details on each step.

 ## Check read quality
 First, make a prefixes text file containing the names of samples you want to process (all samples can be run together regardless of genome):